 More easy ground beef recipes

 If you gave these easy Asian beef bowls a try, please leave a star rating and review below!
 Let me know if you have questions not answered in the post.
 You can also tag me #saltandlavender on Instagram if you made it.

 - 1 cup uncooked rice I used white jasmine rice

 - 1 tablespoon (packed) brown sugar

 - 3 tablespoons hoisin sauce

 - Garnish (optional): scallions, sesame seeds

-Meanwhile, add the beef to a skillet over medium-high heat and break it up with your spoon as you go along until it's cooked (approx. 8-10 minutes).
-If there's a lot of excess fat, drain it.
+- Meanwhile, add the beef to a skillet over medium-high heat and break it up with your spoon as you go along until it's cooked (approx. 8-10 minutes).
+If there's a lot of excess fat, drain most of it.

-Reduce the heat to medium and return the pan to the heat.
-Add the red pepper pieces.
+- Reduce the heat to medium and return the pan to the heat.
+Add the chopped red bell pepper.
 Cook for a few more minutes, stirring often, until the peppers are tender-crisp.

 - If you don't have sriracha sauce, you can leave it out.
 If you love sriracha, don't hesitate to add more than 1 teaspoon!